aluo96078/godm/docs/Readme.en.md

 })
 ```

-If you have more advanced requirements (such as event queues, asynchronous observers), the GODM architecture supports further expansion.
+If you have more advanced requirements (such as event queues, asynchronous observers), the architecture of GODM supports further extensions.

-## 🛠 Usage (Using User Model as an Example)
+## 🛠 Usage (with User model)

 ### Method Overriding (Return Custom Type)

-GODM methods default to returning `*GODM`, but if you want to retain custom model types (e.g., `*User`) to access fields during chain operations, you can override the corresponding methods in your model, for example:
+GODM methods default to returning `*GODM`, but if you want to retain a custom model type (e.g., `*User`) so that you can access fields during chain operations, you can override the corresponding method in the model, for example:

 ```go
 func (o *User) SetCollectionName(name string) *User {